 The Assessment Guidelines outline the requirements for the Commonwealth Public Environmental Report (PER).

-The public comment period commenced on 25 November and is open until 6 December 2024.
+The public comment period commenced on 25 November and was open until 6 December 2024.

 Assessment

-As part of the assessment process, the draft assessment documents will be published for public comment.
-The public comment period is anticipated to be at least 10 business days.
+As part of the assessment process, the draft the PER will be published for public comment.
+The public comment period will be at least 20 business days.

-Following a review of comments, the assessment documents will be updated to reflect how public comments have been considered and responded to.
+Following a review of comments, the PER will be updated by Westport to reflect how public comments have been considered.

-The final assessment documents will then be published for the public to view.
+The final PER will then be published for the public to view.
 There is no public comment period at this stage.

 Ministerial decision

-Following an assessment from DCCEEW, the Commonwealth environment minister decides whether to approve a controlled action and whether there are conditions to an approval.
+Following an assessment by DCCEEW, the Commonwealth environment minister decides whether to approve a controlled action and whether there are conditions to an approval.

 Learn more about the EPBC Act approvals process here.

-Public participation is a key component of environmental impact assessment process.
+Public participation is a key component of the environmental impact assessment process.

 The EP Act and EPBC Act provides for several opportunities throughout the process for public engagement and submissions (as outlined above), via the WA EPA’s consultation hub and the Australian Government’s EPBC Act Public Portal.